Semi-local string comparison: algorithmic techniques and applications

+The incremental blockwise (semi-local) LCS problem can be solved by the above algorithms as follows.
+The algorithm for the blockwise LCS problem takes time $O(n+L)$ (respectively, $O(m+L)$) to process a block appended to string $a$ (respectively, $b$); here, blocks can only be appended to either string on the right.
+The algorithm for the blockwise semi-local LCS problem takes time $O(n \log L + \bar n L)$ (respectively, $O(m \log L + \bar m L)$) to process a block either appended or prepended to string $a$ (respectively, $b$); blocks can be appended (prepended) both on the right or on the left.

+\mysection{Window LCS and cyclic LCS} Given a fixed parameter $w$, we call a substring of length $w$ a \emph{$w$-window} in the corresponding string.
+Given strings $a$, $b$, and a window length $w$, the \emph{window LCS problem} asks for the LCS score of the whole string $a$ against every $w$-window in string $b$.

+Using the seaweed method, we are now able to give a simple efficient algorithm for the window LCS problem.
+First, we run \algref{alg-seaweed-micro} (micro-block seaweed combing) on strings $a$, $b$ obtaining the semi-local seaweed matrix $\rP_{a,b}$.
+Then, we perform $m-w+1$ string-substring LCS score queries for whole $a$ against every $w$-window of $b$.
+This can be done efficiently as a diagonal batch query via \thref{th-query-inc}.
+The overall running time is dominated by the call to \algref{alg-seaweed-micro}, which runs in time $O\bigpa{\frac{mn (\log\log n)^2}{\log^2 n} + n}$.

-\mysection{Cyclic LCS} Given strings $a$, $b$ of length $m$, $n$ respectively, the \emph{cyclic LCS problem} asks for the highest LCS score between $a$ and all cyclic shifts of $b$ (or, equivalently, all cyclic shifts of $a$ and all cyclic shifts of $b$).
+The following problem can also be solved as a special case of the window LCS problem.
+Given strings $a$, $b$ of length $m$, $n$ respectively, the \emph{cyclic LCS problem} asks for the highest LCS score of $a$ against all cyclic shifts of $b$ (equivalently, all cyclic shifts of $a$ against $b$, or all cyclic shifts of both strings against each other).
+Cyclic string comparison has been considered by Maes \cite{Maes:90}, Bunke and B\"uhler \cite{Bunke_Buehler:93}, Landau et al.\ \cite{Landau+:98}, Schmidt \cite{Schmidt:98}, Marzal and Barrachina \cite{Marzal_Barrachina:00}.
+The algorithms of \cite{Landau+:98,Schmidt:98} solve the cyclic LCS problem in worst-case time $O(mn)$.